Buckeye vs Chestnut | What’s the Difference?

 Buckeye Leaves

-The leaves of buckeye are palmately compound with five (rarely seven) leaflets.
-Each leaflet is an elliptic or ovate shape.
-It is 3” and 12” (8 – 30 cm) long.
-The color and size of leaves depend on their species.
-Yellow Buckeye and California Buckeye leaves are dark green and Ohio Buckeye leaves are light and shine green.
+The leaves are palmately compound with five (rarely seven) leaflets.
+Each leaflet is elliptic or ovate in shape and ranges from 3″ to 12″ (8–30 cm) long.
+Leaf color and size depend on the species.
+Yellow and California buckeye leaves are dark green, while Ohio buckeye leaves are lighter and shiny green.

 Chestnut Leaves